 Today’s Top Ten is my list of top ten young adult fiction novels.
 A lot of these have been very popular among teenagers in the last few years, as I nothing but a trend-follower during my teen years.

 How many of them have you read?

-I loved this series, both book series and film series.
+I loved this series, both book series, and film series.
 I read all three books in two days, sitting in my brother’s room and drinking Pepsi.
 It’s a very clear memory in my mind.
-I re-read them last year, in anticipation for the upcoming prequel.
+I re-read them last year, in anticipation of the upcoming prequel.

 I really want to read more of Alice Oseman.
 I read Radio Silence about three years ago and really enjoyed it.
 The characters were well-fleshed and unique, very different to the characters of your standard YA I would say.

 A few years ago there was a trend of books being written in verse, this is one such book.
 It’s part Young Adult and part New-Adult, as the story follows two teens in early adulthood when they meet again.
 A book full of sexual tension and first love.
 Beautiful.

 One of my favourite literary YA reads.
 This is a deep and harrowing story, which is addictive and funny and full of pop culture references I really enjoy.
 It’s more than just your typical YA coming-of-age or romance novel, it touches on much more.

 This is one of those reads that I don’t why I enjoyed it so much, but I did.
 The writing isn’t great and the story starts off really poorly, but it becomes so violent and so ridiculous later on that I couldn’t help but enjoy it.
 Who knew Dorothy Gale could be such a bitch!